radian-software/straight.el/README.md

 copying to be used instead, and an advice is placed on `find-file` to cause the copied files to act as symlinks if you try to edit them.

-If you want to activate symlink support on MS Windows 7, 8, or 10, the following information may be helpful:
+If you want to activate symlink-support on MS Windows 7, 8, or 10, you should ensure the following requirements:

-* `straight-use-symlinks` has to be set to non-nil manually
+* `straight-use-symlinks` has to be set to non-nil manually.

 * Your user-account needs to be assigned the right to create symbolic links.
 To do so, run "secpol.msc" and in "Local Policies → User